monome/docs/norns/help.md

 - *What issue did you experience?*
 - *What steps are necessary to reproduce the issue?*
 - *What additional hardware was connected to norns at the time of the issue?
-This includes controllers, WiFi dongles, external hubs, etc.*
+This includes controllers, wifi dongles, external hubs, etc.*
 - *Please attach any output printed in [maiden](../maiden/) when the issue occurs*

 If you're unable to supply concrete steps to reliably reproduce the issue, this will reduce our efficacy.
 Please understand if we point you to existing resources and ask you to verify additional info.